Faster Diffusion Models via Higher-Order Approximation: Algorithm

-However, computing \eqref{eq:integral-tau1-tau2} involves evaluation an infinite number of score functions (i.e., those in the integral), making it computationally intensive.
-As a result, everything comes down to how to approximate the integral using a small number of score function evaluations.
+However, computing \eqref{eq:integral-tau1-tau2} involves evaluation of an infinite number of score functions (i.e., those in the integral), making it computationally intensive.
+As a result, everything comes down to approximating the integral using a small number of score function evaluations.